TUM-Dev/NavigaTUM/README.md

 Using this Specification you can generate your own client to access the API in the language of your choice.
 To do this head over to the [Swagger Editor](https://editor.swagger.io/?url=https://raw.githubusercontent.com/TUM-Dev/navigatum/main/openapi.yaml) or other similar [OpenAPI tools](https://openapi.tools/).

+Note: The API is still under development, and we are open to Issues, Feature Requests or Pull Requests.

 ## Getting started

 NavigaTUM consists of three parts + deployment resources.